geudde/attic-chest/pages/06.season-5/03.meeting-60/10.remorse/docs.md

 Come in thy mortal robes of Tyrian blue
 Spun from Merino’s fleece and sold in Holborn —
 Then with thy fleshless arms and shadowy thumbs

-## attic chest  D  3311 18 20_0033

 Show us the ghastly, deep and yawning wound
 From whence thy pure innocuous life escap’d
 Like a white pigeon thro’ a crimson net!

-[An invisible chorus of groans —
+(An invisible chorus of groans —
-Displays his magic lantern]
+Displays his magic lantern)

 Bertram: